ido90/Rewards-Deterioration-Detection/README.md

 This repo contains the code for the paper [Drift Detection in Episodic Data: Detect When Your Agent Starts Faltering](https://arxiv.org/abs/2010.11660), accepted to the Real-World Reinforcement Learning Workshop in NeurIPS 2020.

 The attached notebook explains the structure of the required input data, and demonstrates how to use the code.
 A small sample of input dataset is available in the repo.
-The full datasets used for the paper contain around 1GB of data, and are available upon request from the authors.
+The full datasets used for the paper contain ~1GB of data, and are available upon request.

 This readme file summarizes the work and the main results.